robertnunn/7DTD-Modlets/README.md

 # 7DTD-Modlets
 Modlets are organized by which version of the game they are for.
 Most of the mods are updated when a new version comes out.
 This readme details the modlets for the current version of 7 Days to Die which is: `Alpha 18`.

+All modlets are free to use, but not distribute.
+Please leave the ModInfo.xml file intact.

 ## Current Modlets
 - Beaker Recipe: Adds a crafting recipe for the beaker to the forge, unlocked at L3 of Yeah Science.
 - Better Forge Materials: Adds recipes for converting forge materials into quick-smelt versions (100 units/s) and back to regular forge materials.